audeering/audb/docs/publish.rst

     db['age'].get()

-Now we overwrite the table stored in the database build folder.
+We save it to the database build folder and overwrite the old table.

 .. jupyter-execute::